bcnsting/bcnsting.github.io/index.md

-BCN Sting is a run by a group of volunteers with the sole objective to expose the extent of street crime in Barcelona.
+BCN Sting is a run by a group of volunteers with the sole objective to expose the level and extent of street crime in Barcelona.

 ### Our core values: